Everduin94/better-commits/readme.md

 - Easy install with sane defaults
 - Checks git status with interactive git add
 - Works globally or in your repository
-- Attempts to infer ticket/issue from branch
+- Attempts to infer ticket/issue and type from branch
 - Pretty prints preview in color
 - Validates config at runtime